Glossary

 White Tears

-The weaponizing of emotions and crying by white people, most often women through the conditioned trope of “feminine fragility,” when they are confronted with a moment or act of racism.
-This attempts to re-enforce a white supremacist power structure in the encounter by re-centering the white person as victim through their emotional distress rather than as instigator of racial harm.
+The weaponization of emotions and crying by white people, most often women, through the conditioned trope of “feminine fragility” when they are confronted with a moment or act of racism.
+This attempts to re-enforce a white supremacist power structure in the encounter by re-centering the white person as the victim through their emotional distress instead of seeing them as an as instigator of racial harm.
 (74)(75)

 Woke Washing